MFlor/pwned/README.md

 # Pwned [![CircleCI](https://circleci.com/gh/MFlor/pwned.svg?style=svg)](https://circleci.com/gh/MFlor/pwned)
 #### A PHP library for interacting with [HaveIBeenPwned.com's](https://haveibeenpwned.com/API/v2) API

+This package wraps the entire HaveIBeenPwned API in a simple, easy to use, PHP library, that can be used in any project.

+Many other packages wrapping the API, are either supposed to be used in a framework, or only wraps the password checker.

 ## Installation
 Install the library with composer:
 ```bash